Honda HR-V review - Reliability and safety

 Safety kit for the HR-V is impressive, while Honda has achieved encouraging feedback in our Driver Power customer satisfaction survey

-The manufacturer has focused on strengthening the car’s structure, which should help with crash-test performance, while the HR-V includes a host of driver assistance features such as Lane Keeping Assist, Traffic Sign Recognition and a Collision Mitigation Braking function.
+Honda focused on strengthening the latest HR-V’s structure, which should help with crash-test performance, while the car's host of driver assistance features such as Lane Keeping Assist, Traffic Sign Recognition and a Collision Mitigation Braking function.
 In true Honda style, it has also attended to some smaller tech details by introducing an improved HD camera and uprating its processing hardware to enhance on-board pedestrian-detection systems.

-Honda’s approach seems to be striking a chord with customers, as the manufacturer was voted into 6th place out of 29 auto makers in the 2021 Driver Power survey.
-The HR-V is too new to have featured in the Best car to own poll, but its bigger CR-V sibling finished in an encouraging 25th position on a 75-car list.
+Honda’s approach seems to be striking a chord with customers, as the manufacturer finished fifth out of 29 best manufacturers in the 2022 Driver Power owner satisfaction survey, with customers praising their car's reliability and running costs.
+The HR-V is too new to have featured in the best car to own poll, but its bigger CR-V sibling finished in an encouraging 7th position on the 75-car list.

 Warranty